Tuition & Fees: What to Know

-Tuition and fees take care of the expense of attendance for one year of school, but do not include room and board, which is an additional cost you will incur if you live on campus.
+California College of the Arts fees and tuition is the amount billed to undergrads for one year of attendance, and doesn't include room and board.
 Bear in mind many students will get financial aid and scholarships that lower the cost of college

 The subsequent table shows the expenses explained above for the 2016 - 2017 academic year.